datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 InteractiveResource
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** A resource requiring interaction from the user to be understood, executed, or experienced
+**Description:** A resource requiring interaction from the user to be understood, executed, or experienced.

 **Examples and Usage Notes:** Training modules, files that require use of a viewer (e.g., Flash), or query/response portals